dchest/tweetnacl-js/README.md

 Returns `false` if either of the arguments has zero length, or arguments have different lengths, or their contents differ.

+### Return Types

+#### nacl.setReturnType(constructor)

+Sets the type of byte array used to return data from high level functions.
+The constructor must accept an integer length or another valid byte array whose data is copied or referenced in.
+It must have a valid length property, and implement subarray, slice, or both methods as in Uint8Array.
+When an element is set to a value outside of 0-255 inclusive, the object must truncate it in the same way Uint8Array and Node.js Buffers do: `(new constructor([567]))[0] == 1`

+Default value is Buffer when Buffer is available, as with Node or Browserify, and Uint8Array otherwise.

 ### Utilities